-- Cefas Centre for Environment, Fisheries and Aquaculture Science, analysis of food samples in England, Wales, Northern Ireland and the Channel Islands - SOCOTEC SOCOTEC UK Limited (formerly Environmental Scientifics Group), gammaray spectrometry and radiochemistry of environment related samples in England and Wales - PHE Public Health England, gamma-ray spectrometry and radiochemistry of food and environmental samples from Scotland, air and rain samples in England, Wales and Northern Ireland, and freshwater for Northern Ireland - LGC Laboratory of the Government Chemist, analysis of drinking water in England and Wales
+- Cefas Centre for Environment, Fisheries and Aquaculture Science, analysis of food samples in England, Wales, Northern Ireland and the Channel Islands - ESG Environmental Scientifics Group, gammaray spectrometry and radiochemistry of environment related samples in England and Wales - PHE Public Health England, gamma-ray spectrometry and radiochemistry of food and environmental samples from Scotland, air and rain samples in England, Wales and Northern Ireland, and freshwater for Northern Ireland - LGC Laboratory of the Government Chemist, analysis of drinking water in England and Wales

 Each laboratory operates quality control procedures to the standards required by the environment agencies and FSA.
-Each laboratory is third-party assessed for their operating procedures, i.e. accredited by an agency, such as the UK Accreditation Service, that certifies the requirements of the international standard ISO 17025 (International Organisation for Standardisation, 2005) are maintained.
+In most cases, contractors are third-party assessed for their operating procedures, i.e. they are accredited by an agency such as the UK Accreditation Service that certifies they meet the requirements of the international standard ISO 17025 (International Organisation for Standardisation, 2005).
 Regular calibration of detectors is undertaken and intercomparison exercises are held with participating laboratories.
 The quality assurance procedures and data are made available to the UK environment agencies and FSA for auditing.
 The methods of measurement include alpha and gamma-ray spectrometry, beta and Cerenkov scintillation counting and alpha and beta counting using proportional detectors.

-Corrections are made for the radioactive decay of short-lived radionuclides between the time of sample collection and measurement in the laboratory.
+Corrections are made for the radioactive decay of shortlived radionuclides between the time of sample collection and measurement in the laboratory.
 This is particularly important for sulphur-35 and iodine-131.
-If a sample is bulked from a sequence of samples over time, the date of collection of the bulked sample is assumed to be in the middle of the bulking period.
+Where bulking of samples is undertaken, the date of collection of the bulked sample is assumed to be in the middle of the bulking period.
 Otherwise the actual collection date for the sample is used.
-In a few cases where short-lived radionuclides are part of a radioactive decay chain, the additional activity ('in-growth' and equilibrium status) produced from radioactive decay of parent and daughter radionuclides after sample collection is also considered.
+In a few cases where short-lived radionuclides are part of a radioactive decay chain, the additional activity ('in-growth' and equilibrium status) produced as a result of radioactive decay of parent and daughter radionuclides after sample collection is also considered.
 Where necessary, corrections to the activity present at the time of measurement are made to take this into account for the radionuclides protactinium-233 and thorium-234.

-The analysis of foodstuffs is conducted on that part of the sampled material that is normally eaten (e.g., shells of shellfish and the pods of some legumes are discarded before analysis).
-Foodstuff samples are prepared in such a way, as to minimise losses of activity during the analytical stage.
+The analysis of foodstuffs is conducted on that part of the sampled material that is normally eaten, for example, the shells of shellfish and the pods of some of the legumes are discarded before analysis.
+Foodstuff samples are prepared in such a way so as to minimise losses of activity during the analytical stage.
 Most shellfish samples are boiled soon after collection to minimise losses from the digestive gland.
 Although some activity may be lost, these generally reflect the effects of the normal cooking process for shellfish.
-Most other foodstuffs are analysed raw, as it is conceivable that all the activity in the raw foodstuff could be consumed.
+Most other foodstuffs are analysed raw, as it is conceivable that all of the activity in the raw foodstuff could be consumed.